 Friends of the Inyo believes in the urgent need to move away from fossil-fueled energy.
 We are encouraged by the increased interest in the development of new sources of renewable energy (RE) and evaluate RE projects on a case by case basis on public lands.
 Although we need to act quickly to combat climate change, renewable energy projects should not destroy the Eastern Sierra’s natural resources and outdoor economy and must be properly sited.

-Unfortunately the projects recently proposed for pumped storage do not make sense here because we lack the infrastructure of existing renewable energy power.
-Furthermore the Owens Valley and Haiwee Pumped Storage proposals have significant conflicts with existing land use management designations and adverse impacts to species as well as cultural and recreational resources.
+Unfortunately the projects recently proposed for pumped storage do not make sense here because we lack the infrastructure of existing renewable energy power and the water resources.
+Each of the proposed upper reservoirs in the Haiwee Pumped Storage project forecast holding capacity of over 40,000 acre feet of water.
+Furthermore the Haiwee Pumped Storage proposal has significant conflicts with existing land use management designations and adverse impacts to species as well as cultural and recreational resources.

 Read the Project Documents

 for docket number P-14991.

 FERC Issues Premium Energy A Preliminary Permit for Haiwee Pumped Storage Project In the time of COVID-19, there are still development threats on public lands trying to inch forward.
 On March 19th, the Federal Energy Regulatory Commission (FERC) issued LA-based company, Premium Energy a 2-year preliminary permit for a pumped storage project in the Haiwee area.
 The preliminary permit gives Premium Energy priority placement in any future Haiwee Pumped storage project proposals for the duration of the permit.
 This allows Premium Energy to invest time and resources into feasibility studies and consultation with interested parties without the concern of another…